Infra.Market becomes India’s newest unicorn with $100 million fundraise – TechCrunch

 These improvements, explained co-founder Souvik Sengupta, help small manufacturers land larger clients that have higher expectations from the businesses with which they engage.
 He said the startup has helped small manufacturers reach customers outside of India as well.
 Some of its clients are in Bangladesh, Malaysia, Singapore and Dubai.

 “We are bringing a service layer to these small manufacturers, enabling them to grow their business.
 We don’t own the asset and are creating private label brands,” he said in an interview with TechCrunch in December.
-Infra.Market works with more than 170 small manufacturers and counts the vast majority of major construction and real estate companies such as giants Larsen & Toubro, Tata Projects and Ashoka Buildcon as its clients.
+Infra.Market works with more than 170 small manufacturers and counts the vast majority of major construction and real estate companies, such as giants Larsen & Toubro, Tata Projects and Ashoka Buildcon, as its clients.
 Sengupta said the startup sells to more than 400 large clients and 3,000 small retailers.

 Sengupta said in December that the startup was on track to hit the ARR (annual recurring revenue) of $100 million before the pandemic hit early last year.
 This nearly cut the startup’s business in half for at least two early months of the pandemic.
 But the startup has picked up pace again, and is now on track to hit the ARR of $180 million.
 The startup aims to grow this figure to $300 million by March.

 “We are delighted to partner with Souvik and Aaditya in the growth journey of Infra.Market which is reshaping India’s construction materials supply chain.
-With pioneering technology innovation and the ability to stitch together private label brands, Infra.Market is positioned for strong growth, healthy economics and profitability,” said Scott Shleifer, Partner of Tiger Global Management, in a statement.
+With pioneering technology innovation and the ability to stitch together private label brands, Infra.Market is positioned for strong growth, healthy economics and profitability,” said Scott Shleifer, partner of Tiger Global Management, in a statement.

-Sengupta added today: “We are seeing rapid acceleration in demand as Infrastructure and real-estate companies are looking to shift their procurement to get consistent quality and minimize delays.”
+Sengupta added today: “We are seeing rapid acceleration in demand as infrastructure and real-estate companies are looking to shift their procurement to get consistent quality and minimize delays.”